mcvta/Predict-Total-P-Machine-Learning---SMOGN/README.md

 ## How to run the models
-1. Install XG boost, SVR and hyperopt from the repositories
+1. Install XG boost, SVR and hyperopt from the repositories;
 2. Create an empty folder;
 3. In this folder place the python code file (e.g. Hyper_ANN.py) and the input file (e.g. st1.xlsx); In the code file (e.g. Hyper_ANN.py) set the training and validation percentages of the dataset (e.g. train_size=0.7, test_size=0.3);
 4. Run the code.
 The output includes: file with score for each model run; file with the parameters for each model run; file with the Mean Average Error (MAE) for the training dataset; file with the MAE for the validation dataset.